TheoAslev2006/MatlabParticleScript/README.md

-this is a wierd repository lol
+this is a weird repository lol